octodb/sqflite/sqflite/README.md

 // open the database
 Database database = await openDatabase(uri);

+// --- the code below should be executed after the database is ready for access ---

 // Insert some records in a transaction await database.transaction((txn) async {